 Step 1 – Identifying Information

-- Customer name – this is the full name of the person that hired the claimant.
-For example, if the claimant was hired by a General Contractor, the full name of the general contractor would go here.
+2. Enter the full name of the person that hired the claimant.
+For example, if the claimant was hired by a general contractor, the full name of the general contractor would go here.

-- Through date – this field should only be completed if the claimant received a progress payment.
-In other words, if the claimant finished all of their work on the property and have (or will be) receiving their last payment, information should NOT be entered for the “through date”.
+5. This field should only be completed if the claimant received a progress payment.
+In other words, if the claimant finished all of their work on the property and has received (or will be receiving) their last payment, this field should be left blank.

 Step 2 – Waiver Type

-Additionally, if there are any item(s) that are currently being disputed, the amount ($) of the item(s) can be added to preserve the claimant’s right to make a future claim on the disputed item(s).
+8. Additionally, if there are any item(s) that are currently being disputed, the amount ($) of the item(s) can be added to field #8 to preserve the claimant’s right to make a future claim on the disputed item(s).